Week | Topics | Readings | Dates | Slides |

 not finished).
 If the deadline is missed due to illness or other valid, verifiable reason, see Missed Work Due To Illness below. |

-Assignment: Marking Error | Re-mark request, due within one week of release of marks on CrowdMark/Markoset.
-Contact the TA who marked the specific question and submit a written request.
+Assignment: Marking Error | Re-mark request, due within one week of release of marks on CrowdMark/Marmoset.
+Contact the IA and TA who marked the specific question and submit a written request.
 See TAs for contact information. |

-Assignment: Recording Error | Grades will be made available through Marmoset and Crowdmark.
+Assignment: Recording Error | Grades will be made available through Crowdmark.
 Official marks will finally be on Learn.
 If you notice an error in the recorded value, please contact Sylvie Davies (CS 348 ISC). |

-Enrollment | If Quest won't let you enroll or switch LEC or TUT sections without a permission/override number: Instructors and course staff are unable to help you—you must see a CS academic advisor. |
+Enrollment | If Quest won't let you enroll or switch LEC or TUT sections without a permission/override number: Instructors and course staff are unable to help you — you must see a CS academic advisor. |

 General Course Help | Check office hours. |

 Missed Work due to Illness or Valid & Verifiable Reason (Assignments, Exams) | Validation required.
-See Verification of Illness Services but substitute Sylvie Davies (CS 348 ISC) for references to instructor.
-Make sure you also read the Math Faculty document on the consequences of submitting a VIF. |
+See Verification of Illness Services but contact Sylvie Davies (CS 348 ISC) for references instead of the instructor. |

 Accessibility Services (AAS) exam accommodation forms (request to write at AAS) | Submit to AAS at least 3 weeks before exam |